-Are stove top espresso makers any good?
+Is the stove top espresso coffee maker any good?

-You will discover these stovetop percolators to be fun and practical espresso makers on the burners of most every home or kitchen in Italy.
+You will discover these stovetop coffee percolators to be fun and practical espresso makers on the burners of most every home or kitchen in Italy.
 This manual espresso maker is actually a Moka pot, or a moka maker.